“Womenomics”: The Power of the Purse in Japan

 In August of 1999, Goldman Sachs’ Global Investment Research Division published a Japan Portfolio Strategy report titled “Womenomics: Buy the Female Economy.”
 In it, Tokyo-based strategists Kathy Matsui, Hiromi Suzuki and Yoko Ushio highlighted female consumption in the country as an important pocket of strength in the flagging Japanese economy.
 In addition to providing a list of 16 Japanese companies that either were poised to benefit from female consumption or were proactive in fostering female employment, the Goldman Sachs strategists argued that an increase in Japan’s female labor participation rate from the prevailing rate of 50 percent to 59 percent (the level in the U.S.) could boost the country’s real GDP growth in 2000-2010 to 2.5 percent per annum from 2.2 percent.

 The term “Womenomics”—and the concept itself—gained the attention of the Japanese government, and would be adopted as a key pillar of reforms meant to revitalize the economy under Prime Minister Shinzo Abe in 2012.
+Since the publication of the 1999 report, Japan's female labor participation ratio surged to a record 71 percent—surpassing the United States and Europe.
+The Japanese government also introduced policies improving parental leave benefits and mandating equal pay for equal work.

 Related: Womenomics 5.0, published April 2019